4d/docs/docs/API/FunctionClass.md

 The `Formula from string` command <!-- REF #_command_.Formula from string.Summary -->creates a `4D.Function` object based upon the *formulaString* and, optionnally, a *context*<!-- END REF -->.  *formulaString* can be as simple as a single value or complex, such as a project method with parameters.

 This command is similar to [`Formula`](#formula), except that it handles a text-based formula and allows to define an execution context.
-It is usually recommended to use the `Formula` command, except if the original formula was expressed as text (e.g., stored externally in a JSON file), or if you need to set the context (e.g. when you call the `4D.Function` object from a component).
+It is usually recommended to use the `Formula` command, except if the original formula was expressed as text (e.g., stored externally in a JSON file), or if you want to create a formula in a host database while calling `Formula from string` from a component.
 Using syntax with tokens is highly advised with this command.

 >Because local variable contents can not be accessed by name in compiled mode, they can not be used in *formulaString*.
 An attempt to access a local variable with `Formula from string` will result in an error (-10737).